Stephanie Bernheim: Early life and education

 Bernheim was born in New York, NY.
 She studied art and art history at Sarah Lawrence College, Bronxville, NY where received a B.A. degree and New York University, New York, NY, where she studied with Milton Resnick and Ad Reinhardt and received an M.A. degree.

 Career

 In 1991, Stephanie Bernheim and Elizabeth Munro Smith organized, “Who Cares About Feminism?: Art and Politics in the Nineties” with participants: Eleanor Munro, moderator and panelists: Maren Hassinger, Joyce Kozloff, Grace Stanislaus and Barbara Zucker.
-In 2017, book published on Bernheim's work: Stephanie Bernheim: From Paint to Pixels with essay by Kara L. Rooney and short text by Richard Milazzo.
+In 2017, there was a book published on Bernheim's work: Stephanie Bernheim: From Paint to Pixels with essay by Kara L. Rooney and short text by Richard Milazzo.

 Notable exhibitions

 "Special Projects," at MoMA P.S.1., NYC (1981), "Houses for Hereafter," A.I.R.
 Gallery, NYC (1990), "Hinterglasmalerei," A.I.R.
 Gallery, NYC (1994), "Pine Plains Paintings," Tricia Collins Grand Salon, NYC (1997), "Palm Project," A.I.R.
 Gallery, Brooklyn, NY (2011) "Figures and Grounds: Approaches to Abstraction," The Arts Club of Chicago, Chicago, IL (2012), "Stephanie Bernheim: Pixels and Particulates," Hudson Hall, Hudson, NY (2018).